vsheahan/Latent-Space-Invaders/README.md

 **The numbers:**
 - Catches only 2-12% of attacks (terrible)
-- But rarely bothers normal users (7% false alarms - good!)
+- But rarely bothers normal users (7% false positives - good!)

 **What I learned:** Teaching a system what "normal" looks like helps with false positives, but doesn't help catch attacks that are designed to look normal (which is all of them).
 This taught me that unsupervised anomaly detection has fundamental limits when dealing with adversarial attacks.